-- 1. Place the Programming Overlay over the dialpad of the system display phone at extension 10 or 11-see "The Programming Overlays" earlier in this chapter for more information. - 2.
+- 1. Place the Programming Overlay over the dialpad of the system display phone at extension 10 or 11-see "The Programming Overlays" on page 2-21 for more information. - 2.
 To enter programming mode, press Feature 1 2.
 A display similar to the following appears: